-An enquiry in 2015 (MBRRACE-UK confidential enquiry into babies who died after 37 weeks of pregnancy before birth ‘antepartum term stillbirths’) found that in 60% of stillbirths, the stillbirth might have been prevented if health professionals had followed national guidelines.
-An enquiry in 2017 found that 80% of babies who died as a result of something going wrong in labour might also have been prevented had babies received different care.
-Although professional groups recommend that hospitals review what happened when a baby dies unexpectedly, the confidential enquiries routinely find that only one in ten hospitals carry out a review and many of these are not good quality.
+An enquiry in 2015 (MBRRACE-UK confidential enquiry into babies who died after 37 weeks of pregnancy before birth ‘antepartum term stillbirths’) found that in 60% of stillbirths occurring at term, the stillbirth might have been prevented if health professionals had followed national guidelines.
+An MBRRACE-UK enquiry in 2017 found that 80% of babies who died as a result of something going wrong in labour, after 37 weeks' gestation, might also have been prevented had babies received different care.
+Although professional groups recommend that hospitals review care after a baby's death, the confidential enquiries found that only one in ten hospitals carry out a review and many of these are not good quality.
+Few include the parents' perspective of their care.

-Parents should be engaged in this process too.
-We are leading work to ensure that this happens in a sensitive and meaningful way, and are also involved in a number of initiatives across the UK to improve the ways lessons are learnt after the death of a baby.
+Sands is at the heart of work to ensure that this happens in a sensitive and meaningful way.
+We are involved in a number of initiatives across the UK to improve the ways lessons are learnt after the death of a baby, through our membership of the MBRRACE-UK/PMRT collaborations and the National Child Mortality Database Steering Group.

 Perinatal Mortality Review Tool (PMRT)

-Sands is now directly involved in the development of the PMRT which is run by a collaboration led by MBRRACE-UK (Mothers and Babies: Reducing Risk through Audit and Confidential Enquiries across the UK).
-This includes representatives from Sands, the PARENTS study in Bristol and Manchester, the British Association of Perinatal Medicine, the Royal College of Obstetricians and Gynaecologists and the Royal College of Midwives.
+Sands is directly involved in the development of the PMRT which is run by a collaboration led by MBRRACE-UK (Mothers and Babies: Reducing Risk through Audit and Confidential Enquiries across the UK).

-To see why it's important to offer parents the opportunity to share their views and questions as part of the review process download "Role of parents in reviews" presentation.
+To read why it's important to offer parents the opportunity to share their views and questions as part of the review process download "Role of parents in reviews" presentation; or hear Charlotte Bevan, who's part of the PMRT collaboration, discuss why some parents may want to engage in review, in this podcast.

 Each Baby Counts

-Each Baby Counts, which is run by the Royal College of Obstetricians and Gynaecologists, collects information about every baby in the UK who dies or is seriously brain injured during birth.
+Each Baby Counts is run by the Royal College of Obstetricians and Gynaecologists.
+It has been collecting information about every baby in the UK who dies or is seriously brain injured during birth.
 This information comes from the hospital’s review of what happened.
 By collecting and assessing the information from all hospitals, the Each Baby Counts team can see if these incidents have things in common.
 If they do, the team can call for better funding and guidance to help hospitals improve safety on labour wards.

 Each Baby Counts aims to reduce such tragedies by half by 2020.